 As a side note, this recipe can be made with virtually ANY cut of beef, assuming you prepare it properly.
 There’s no harm in using sirloin or ribeye, for example, they’re just typically more expensive and best saved for grilling and enjoying whole.
 That said, this is a great recipe to use up leftover steak in the fridge!

 Steaming the Broccoli

-The broccoli is prepared on the stove top in a skillet for about 5 minutes to tenderize.
+The broccoli is prepared on the stovetop in a skillet for about 5 minutes to tenderize.
 You don’t want raw broccoli by any standards however a little snap is just what the doctor ordered.
-I like to cook the broccoli with a little water to help steam and prevent charring/burning.
+I like to cook broccoli with a little water to help steam it and prevent charring/burning.
 If you have a cover for your skillet or pan, it will speed the process up further however it’s not necessary.

 You’ll Also Love

 - Sweet and spicy chicken and broccoli bowls